lastmjs/zwitterion/README.md

 ...
 ```

 Everything should be good to go now.
+Note that since Zwitterion serves over HTTP2 and HTTPS by default, you might need to click through some warnings from your browser while developing.
+These should go away in production if you use proper certificates.

 If you need more information about the different command-line parameters, you can read below or use the `--help` command-line parameter:
 ```